chaunceydust/Auto_AutoDock-GPU/README.md

 `result2df`: Organize the highest score among each result into a pandas dataframe and save it to csv file.

-`znparsing`: Collect the detailed information about ligands from ZINC database using web crawling tool, and organize into the csv file.
+`postproc`: Calculate the detailed information about chemicals using rdkit.

-You can use these functions one by one when you enter the specific function name using argument `--fn`
+You can use these functions one by one when you enter the specific function name in argument `--fn`,

-If you want to perform protein-ligand docking from ligand split to data arrangement,
+and if you want to perform protein-ligand docking automatically,

-then do not enter the `--fn` argument.
+then you don't need to enter the `--fn` argument.

 <br>